yaseenkady/tree.pro/tree/16_syndrome/3_sclerosis/scleroderma.md

 # .

-Idiopathic syndrome of autoimmune diseases of skin, blood vessels, muscles, and internal organs.
+Idiopathic syndrome of collagen accumulation and autoimmunity of skin, blood vessels, muscles, and internal organs.

 # <